AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find persons based on the entered the search category and keywords.
+1. User requests to find persons based on the entered search category and keywords.
-2. FINDvisor displays all persons that contains specified keywords for the specified search category.
+2. FINDvisor displays all persons that contain specified keywords for the specified search category.

     Use case ends.